celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

     // ResourceState returns the state of the resource manager.
     ResourceState() rcmgr.ResourceManagerStat
-    // ResourceLimit returns the limit of the resource scope.
-    ResourceLimit() rcmgr.Limit
-    // ResourceSetLimit sets the limit of the resource scope.
-    ResourceSetLimit(rcmgr.Limit)

     // PubSubPeers returns the peer IDs of the peers joined on
     // the given topic.
     PubSubPeers(topic string) ([]peer.ID, error)

-    BitSwapStats // TODO ?
-    BitSwapLedger // TODO ?

-    DHTFindPeer // TODO ?
   }
 ```